overturetool/overturetool.github.io/_workshops/16th-Overture-Workshop.md

   __OPENING SESSION__

 * 0900-1000 __Jean-Christophe Filliâtre__, _Auto-active Verification using Why3's IDE_ (shared keynote F-IDE workshop)
-<details><summary><i>Abstract</i></summary><p>Why3 is a platform for deductive program verification.
+<details style="margin-left: 2em"><summary><i>Abstract</i></summary><p>Why3 is a platform for deductive program verification.
 It features a rich language for specification and programming, called WhyML, and relies on external theorem provers, both automated and interactive, to discharge verification conditions.
 Why3 comes with a dedicated IDE where users edit source files and build proofs interactively using a blend of logical transformations and calls to external theorem provers.
 In this talk, I will illustrate the typical workflow of program verification using Why3's IDE, focusing on the key features of WhyML, auto-active verification, and proof maintenance.</p>
 </details>

 * 1000-1010 _Welcome to the Overture Workshop_ (Ken Pierce and Marcel Verhoef)